 All parents are welcome to learn about and experience aspects of adolescence found in the upper grades curriculum.

-First and second grades walk through a “forest” path with their handmade lanterns, followed by a fire and hot cider.
-The Lantern Walk represents the carrying of our light and strength into the darkness of winter. (evening)
+First and second grades walk a wooded path with their handmade lanterns which represents the carrying of our light and strength into the darkness of winter.

 An evening of student-prepared musical offerings.
 (7pm)

-The school community is invited to celebrate the graduation of this year’s eighth grade.
-(7pm)
+The school community is invited to celebrate the graduation of the eighth grade class.